 - Analysis: As the design matures, analyses are performed to verify the design.
 These include tolerance stack-ups, static, dynamic, and kinematic mechanical FEA, flow and thermal analyses, and optical studies as required for the design.
 Simulations of mechanism functions may be produced to communicate the results.

-- Testing: Throughout the design process, components, subsystems, and breadboards are tested to assure proper function, and during Design Verification, full systems undergo safety, compliance, and reliability testing.
+- Testing: Throughout the design process, components, subsystems, and breadboards are tested to assure proper function, and during design verification and validation, full systems undergo safety, compliance, and reliability testing.

 - DFMA: Our experience in design and manufacturing a wide variety of devices means that our designs are easy to fabricate, assemble, and test.
 Oftentimes, we develop equipment used in manufacturing after our work is done.
 While DeviceLab engineers design for easy manufacture right from the start, we revisit manufacturability prior to release for Pilot Production with a risk-based comprehensive review.

 - Client participation: Throughout the project, and especially at Design Reviews, we include client team members in every major design decision made.
 This process is clearly documented, so that wrong turns are avoided.
 We use presentation methods, including 3D renderings, models, and animations to communicate important details.
 Our design center includes a 90” display we can use to show large devices such as cart-based diagnostic or surgical systems at a 1:1 scale.

 - Mechanical engineering is a core strength at DeviceLab.
 Our team has a mastery of mechanical design in a wide variety of areas often needed in medical device development: